 Hit the squids: it’s barbecue season

 Barbecues can do so much more than cook snags.
-We’ve got some expert advice to help you get the most out of your backyard barbie this summer, plus a squid-tastic recipe idea.
+We’ve got some expert advice to help you get the most out of your backyard barbecue this summer, plus a squid-tastic recipe.

 “There’s no limit to what you can cook on a barbecue,” says Nathan Roberts, pit master from Basting Bros BBQ.
 “During the lockdowns this year I’ve experimented with a range of dishes including bread, curry, mini madeleines and apple pie.”

-Here, Roberts shares his top tips to help you master the art of barbecuing this season, and below you’ll find his recipe for stuffed squid with chilli dipping sauce.
+Here, Roberts shares his top tips to help you master the art of barbecuing this season.
+Below, you’ll find his recipe for stuffed squid with chilli dipping sauce.

-• Ensure you always rest your protein after cooking – the length of time depends on the cut of meat.
+5. Ensure you always rest your protein after cooking.
+The length of time depends on the cut of meat.
 For something like steak, it can be as little as 10 minutes; for something bigger like brisket, pork or lamb shoulder, it’s usually a minimum of 2 hours in a Cambro or esky.

-• To add some flavour to your cooks, use Char-Griller Rubs.
-Try layering your favourite dry rubs together – the layering process involves using an oil binder, applying your first rub, patting it down and letting it absorb and then repeating with a second rub for ultimate flavour.
+6. To add some flavour to your cooks, use Char-Griller Rubs.
+Try layering your favourite dry rubs together.
+The layering process involves using an oil binder, applying your first rub, patting it down and letting it absorb.
+Then repeat this with a second rub for ultimate flavour.
 Use an oil with a high smoke point, such as rice bran, grapeseed or peanut oil.

 Stuffed squid with chilli dipping sauce

 Cook time 20 minutes + cooling time for the sauce

 160 grams raw prawn meat, peeled, deveined and chopped